 In November of 1917 Roy became very ill with influenza /pneumonia and was returned to England to recuperate.
 In January of 1918 he was granted a two month leave to Canada, arriving in Halifax aboard the Saxonia on the 7th of February.
 His leave was further extended as he required medical treatment.
 It was recommended that Roy continue to serve in Canada but he was discharged from service on the 31st of May, being surplus to requirements.

 On 2 November 1918, in Kenora, Roy married Martha Dalziel.
 Born in Rat Portage in 1895 Martha was the youngest child of Scottish immigrants John Law and Mary Agnes (née Hunter) Dalziel.
-Roy and Martha gave birth to two children, James (Jim) in 1920 in Prince George, British Columbia and John (Jack) in 1923 in Kenora.
+Roy and Martha gave birth to two children, James (Jim) in 1919 in British Columbia and John (Jack) in 1923 in Kenora.
 In early life Roy was employed in the boat building and livery trade and then later as Agent for the Department of Transport Maintenance and Navigation.
 He was officer commanding the local regiment, non permanent Militia at the outbreak of the war in 1939.
 He was a member of the Lake of the Woods Lodge AF and AM No 445, the Kenora Branch of the Canadian Legion, the Lake of the Woods United Services Institute, and Knox United Church.
 In February of 1948 Major Cecil Leroi Parrott, retired list, Royal Canadian Artillery in Kenora, was awarded the Canadian Efficiency decoration.